telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/asp.net-web-forms-report-viewer/ajax-support.md

->note This is a legacy report viewer and for new projects our recommendation is to use the latest web forms report viewer -           [HTML5 Web Forms Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/overview%})
+> This is a legacy report viewer and for new projects our recommendation is to use the latest web forms report viewer -           [HTML5 Web Forms Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/overview%})

 The main idea of Ajax requests is the elimination of full-page postbacks.
 In contrast, only the relevant parts of the           page are updated, without a disturbing refresh.
 The markup that is transferred between the client machine and the server is reduced            dramatically, which results in a significant performance improvement.